oracle-livelabs/partner-solutions/freeformseries1/optimizeconfig/optimizeconfig.md

 ## Introduction

 There are certain considerations to optimize a FreeForm application.
-This lab will walk-through and/ or describe two such important configurations, one of which was already done during the creation of the **Scratch** FreeForm application during the previous lab.
+This lab will start the process of building to optimize some such configuration, one of which was already done during the creation of the **Scratch** FreeForm application during the previous lab.

 Estimated Lab Time: **7 minutes**

 ### About
-In addition to adjusting application artifacts such as substitution variables, you will also be uploading additional dimensions using Smart View Planning Admin Extension
+In addition to understanding **Period** dimension configuration, you will also be uploading additional dimensions paving the way for follow-on optimal configurations in the following workshop and labs.

 ### Objectives